diego-andersen/geometry/README.md

 world going to end?**

 Well, yeah.
 Eventually.
 But this warning message doesn't mean anything is wrong.
 Feel free to relax.
-It shows when you load geometry twice.
+It shows when you load logic twice.
 It was intended as a warning for faulty custom configuration, such as registering a plugin in two different places.
 If you do `source ~/.zshrc` it's perfectly normal to show up.
-See [this discussion](https://github.com/geometry-zsh/geometry/issues/109#issuecomment-288997441) for more info.
+See [this discussion](https://github.com/logic-zsh/logic/issues/109#issuecomment-288997441) for more info.

 ## Maintainers

-geometry is currently maintained by [fribmendes](https://github.com/fribmendes), [desyncr](https://github.com/desyncr) and [jedahan](https://github.com/jedahan).
+logic is currently maintained by [fribmendes](https://github.com/fribmendes), [desyncr](https://github.com/desyncr) and [jedahan](https://github.com/jedahan).

-A big thank you to those who have previously [contributed](https://github.com/geometry-zsh/geometry/graphs/contributors).
+A big thank you to those who have previously [contributed](https://github.com/logic-zsh/logic/graphs/contributors).